-The remuneration policy forms an integral part of the Bank's corporate governance practice and is developed in accordance to its operational model, business strategy, objectives, long-term interests of the Bank as well as the long-term value creation for shareholders and incorporates measures to avoid conflict of interest.
+The remuneration policy forms an integral part of the Bank's corporate governance practice and is developed in accordance with its operational model, business strategy, objectives, long-term interests of the Bank as well as the long-term value creation for Shareholders and incorporates measures to avoid conflict of interest.

-Also, the remuneration policy is consistent with and promotes sound and effective risk management and does not encourage excessive risk-taking on behalf of the Bank.
+Also, the remuneration policy promotes sound and effective risk management and is consistent with the objectives of the Bank's business and risk strategy, corporate culture and values, long term interests of the Bank and the measures used to avoid conflicts of interest and does not encourage excessive risk-taking on behalf of the Bank.

-The Bank has established a competitive compensation framework, in order to attract, engage and retain its Directors and employees.
+The Bank has established a competitive remuneration framework in order to attract, engage and retain its Directors and employees.
 Its basic principles are to:

-- safeguard that the compensation is sufficient to retain and attract executives with appropriate skills and experience - monitor that internal equity between business units is applied - · avoid excessive risk behaviour - link compensation with long-term performance.
+- safeguard that remuneration is sufficient to retain and attract executives with appropriate skills and experience - monitor that internal equity between business units is applied - avoid excessive risk taking - take into consideration repetitive unresolved audit issues - safeguard ethical association with the Bank's approved code of conduct - link remuneration with long-term performance.

-The continuous monitoring of market trends and best practices creates a competitive remuneration policy that is transparent and promotes internal equity.
+The continuous monitoring of market trends and best practices in domestic and global level ensures a competitive remuneration policy that is governed by transparency and internal equity.

-E.1.1 Following a proposal from the Remuneration Committee, the remuneration of all Directors is determined by the Directors of the Board, subject to the approval of the General Meeting of Shareholders.
+E.1.1 Following a proposal by the Remuneration Committee, the remuneration of all Directors is determined by the Directors of the Board, subject to the approval of the General Meeting of Shareholders.

-According to Eurobank's remuneration policy, at least 40% of the variable remuneration awarded is deferred over a period which is not less than three (3) to five (5) years, vests no faster than on a pro-rata basis and is correctly aligned with the nature of the business, its risks and the activities of the employee in question.
+According to Eurobank's remuneration policy, at least 40% of the variable remuneration awarded and exceeding the amount of €15,000 is deferred over a period which is not less than three (3) years, vests no faster than on a pro-rata basis and is correctly aligned with the nature of the business, its risks and the activities of the employee in question.
+In case of variable remuneration component of a particularly high amount, at least 60% of the amount is deferred.
+The first deferred portion does not vest sooner than 12 months after the start of the deferral period.
+The deferral period ends when the awarded variable remuneration has vested or where the amount was reduced to zero as malus was applied.

 At least 50% of the variable remuneration awarded consists of shares or equivalent ownership interests and where possible, other instruments within the meaning of Article 52 or 63 of Regulation (EU) No 575/2013.
+In any case, the variable remuneration should not be paid through vehicles or methods that facilitate the non-compliance with L. 4261/2014 or Regulation (EU) No 575/2013.
 The instruments referred to above, shall be subject to an appropriate retention policy designed to align incentives with the longer-term interests of the Bank.
 Any equity remuneration related scheme is approved by the General Meeting.

-Variable remuneration (deferred and non-deferred) is paid or vests only if it is sustainable according to the financial situation of the Bank as a whole, and justified on the basis of the performance of the Bank, the business unit and the individual concerned.
+Variable remuneration (deferred and non-deferred) is awarded or vests only if it is sustainable according to the financial situation of the Bank as a whole, and justified on the basis of the performance of the Bank, the business unit and the individual concerned.
 Without prejudice to the general principles of national contract and labour law, the total variable remuneration shall generally be considerably contracted where subdued or negative financial performance of the Bank occurs, taking into account both current remuneration and reductions in payouts of amounts previously earned, including through malus or clawback arrangements.